 Similar free events are held around the country.
-This one held extra meaning former O'Connor, who grew up in the extended Maryland suburbs, played collegiately in the city at George Washington University and spent parts of two seasons with the Nationals.
+This one held extra meaning for O'Connor, who grew up in the extended Maryland suburbs, played collegiately in the city at George Washington University and spent parts of two seasons with the Nationals.

 "This is definitely a first class facility.
 It's great that the Nats built this place," said O'Connor, who still lives in the area.

 As for those life lessons, O'Connor said, "Baseball is definitely a game that can be pretty frustrating.
 I think a lot of times the younger kids want that immediate satisfaction of things.
 I think [baseball] really helps with persistence and learning how to handle failure.
 Life is not always easy."